-5.3.15 MEDICAL HOMOLOGATION OF CIRCUITS / MEDICAL ASSESSMENT OF EVENTS
+5.6 MEDICAL HOMOLOGATION OF CIRCUITS / MEDICAL ASSESSMENT OF EVENTS

-- a) Circuits of World Championships Grand Prix, require medical assessment and homologation in order to hold FIM World Championship events. - b) The specific requirement for each circuit will be decided by the Medical Director and FIM Medical Officer in collaboration with the Circuit CMO who has to be present according to the requirements of the Championships promoters and with reference to the FIM Medical Code. - c) Sample drawings of medical centre models are available from the FIM Administration for reference. - d) The FIM also reserves the right to review such a homologation at any time. - e) For details of the procedure, see appendix H1. - f) In those disciplines where a FIM Medical Director/Officer is normally present the medical homologation is an integral part of the overall circuit assessment and an assessment will be undertaken jointly with the relevant Sporting commission representatives.
+- a) Circuits of Grand Prix World Championships, require medical assessment and homologation in order to hold FIM World Championship events. - b) The specific requirement for each circuit will be decided by the Medical Director and FIM Medical Officer in collaboration with the Circuit CMO who has to be present according to the requirements of the Championships promoters and with reference to the FIM Medical Code. - Sample drawings of medical centre models are available from the FIM Administration for reference. - d) The FIM also reserves the right to review such a homologation at any time. - e) For details of the procedure, see appendix H1. - f) In those disciplines where a FIM Medical Director/Officer is normally present the medical homologation is an integral part of the overall circuit assessment and an assessment will be undertaken jointly with the relevant Sporting commission representatives.

-5.3.15.1 GRADING OF CIRCUIT ASSESSMENTS AND HOMOLOGATIONS
+5.6.1 GRADING OF CIRCUIT ASSESSMENTS AND HOMOLOGATIONS